Devon Wine & Vineyards

 Visit for: the ultimate drinks destination – with a cocktail bar, large tasting room, Motley Cru Cafe Bar and Vineyard Kitchen, The Wine Lodge accommodation, wine ‘safari’ tours and much more – they also produce their own Devon beer, cider and gin, plus a Scottish whiskey.

-Wines: Sparkling wine plus world still wines (their first still wine harvest will be this Sept/Oct)
+Wines: Their own sparkling wine plus world still wines (their first still wine harvest is yet ot be released)

 Location: Budleigh Salterton, East Devon